Decodo/Decodo/php/README.md

 * [PHP](https://www.php.net/manual/en/install.php)
 * [Apache](https://httpd.apache.org/) (optional)

-You should also have a [Smartproxy account](https://dashboard.smartproxy.com/register) with access to the [dashboard](https://dashboard.smartproxy.com/residential-proxies/proxy-setup) to get your credentials and endpoint information.
+You should also have a [Decodo account](https://dashboard.decodo.com/register) with access to the [dashboard](https://dashboard.decodo.com/residential-proxies/proxy-setup) to get your credentials and endpoint information.

 ## Installation